-To: Board of Park Commissioners and Citizens of the Park District of the Park District of Highland Park
+To: Board of Park Commissioners and Citizens of the Park District of Highland Park

 State law requires that every general-purpose local government publish within six months of the close of each fiscal year a complete set of audited financial statements.
-This report is published to fulfill that requirement for the fiscal year ended December 31, 2019.
+This report is published to fulfill that requirement for the fiscal year ended December 31, 2020.